In the market for scheduling software? Then you’ve probably heard of Calendly.

 While it wasn’t the first scheduling software created, Calendly is the market leader in the space and has raised $350 million in VC funding.

 And it’s popular for a good reason.
 It’s free and easy to use.
-The hub for scheduling meetings includes collaboration features for teams, robust admin control, and seamless integrations with Salesforce, Google, Microsoft, Zapier, Zoom, Slack, and more.
+The hub for scheduling meetings includes collaboration features for teams, robust admin control, and seamless integrations with Stripe, Google, Microsoft, Zapier, Zoom, and more.

 However, when you have to position your product to be the next unicorn to appease your investors, your product has to adapt and become more generic.
 When you try to appeal to everyone, you introduce more complexity, and the UX can suffer.